ArdanaCLM/ardana-dev-tools/README.md

     A cutdown version of std-3cm with just 1 compute and deployer at controller (dac).

+* dac-3cp: A 4 node single region cloud

+    A cutdown version of standard cloud with 2 computes removed and deployer at first controller (dac).

 * std-split: A 5 node single region multi-control plane cloud

     Based on the standard cloud with 2 compute removed, using 3 single node control planes, 1 for core openstack services, 1 for DB & RabbitMQ, and 1 for MML stack, though Swift services are shared among all 3 to allow for a complete Swift ring model with EC disabled.
 Control node sizing are minimised to match running service requirements.